The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: Matter and galaxy clustering

 \section{Matter and galaxy clustering}

 With a large simulation box of $250\,h^{-1}{\rm Mpc}$ per side, \astrid\ has sufficient volume to make a precise prediction for clustering on cosmologically relevant scales.
-Hence, in this section, we investigate the matter clustering and bias of different tracers in \astrid.
+In this section, we investigate the matter clustering and bias of different tracers in \astrid.
+We will further study the baryonic effects on matter clustering in future work, using a dark-matter-only counterpart to ASTRID.